Istituto Mobiliare Italiano: Overview

 From 1947 on, IMI was one of the banks most involved in Italy's post-war reconstruction.
 The authorities of the Marshall Plan did not trust the funds to be managed directly by the Italian State, fearing that they could be diverted for political purposes.
 The governor of the Bank of Italy, Donato Menichella, who was a member of the Italian delegation that negotiated the Marshall Plan implementation, proposed that the funds be managed by IMI.
-IMI not only received and paid the funds, but also was tasked wise selecting the companies that would receive financing.
+IMI not only received and paid the funds, but also was tasked with selecting the companies that would receive financing.
 In 1950, IMI moved to a head office building on Via delle Quattro Fontane, designed by architecture firm Studio Passarelli.

 In 1969, IMI began managing government funds dedicated to the development of industrial research, with a team of dedicated engineers that was unique in Italy and had ability to evaluate industrial projects on the basis of underlying scientific and technological contents.
 That same year, it moved to a new head office building in the EUR development outside Rome, Via dell'Arte 19, also by Studio Passarelli.

 In 1982, IMI participated in the foundation of the Nuovo Banco Ambrosiano, from whose capital it exited in 1985.
 By then, the largest shareholders of IMI were Cassa Depositi e Prestiti (49.9 percent), INPS (10.4 percent), and INA (9.3 percent).